 Cheap Gaming Headsets That Aren't Cheaply Made

 The G230 from Logitech bears the "budget" label proudly.
 You can get it new or used for around $50 or less, and while it may be light on features, the core specs you'd want from a gaming headset are all solidly implemented.
 It covers the entire frequency response range discernible to the human ear and is made from cloth earphones with a good grip that's secure without clamping too much on your head.
 The gaming mic can fold easily out of place and even offers some decent noise protection.
-This gaming headset isn't the best on our list, but it's maybe the best value.
+This gaming headset isn't the best on our list, but it may offer the best value.

 4. Corsair VOID RGB Elite Wireless Gaming Headset